Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations

 \subsection{Mean convergence and the Born approximation}

 Here, we estimate the impact of the commonly used Born approximation on weak-lensing quantities, and more precisely on the mean convergence.
 A standard test of the Born approximation with respect to real ray-tracing is to compute the convergence angular power spectrum and estimate the differences in both cases.
-In this particular configuration, the Born approximation is known to give results that are extremely close to real ray-tracing \citep{hilbert2020accuracy}, however this should be taken with caution as it can be deceiving when considering galaxy surveys.
+In this particular configuration, the Born approximation is known to give results that are extremely close to real ray tracing \citep{hilbert2020accuracy}, but this should be taken with caution as it can be deceiving when considering galaxy surveys.
 Indeed, to compute the angular power spectra, it is common to propagate light rays in the direction of homogeneously distributed pixels on a map (or plane).
 However, this procedure gives the same weight to each pixel, which is not what really happens in galaxy surveys where solid angles on the sky are magnified.
-This is the difference between direction-averaging and source-averaging \citep{kibble2005average,bonvin2015cosmological,kaiser2016bias,breton2020theoretical}.
-When propagating light rays in random (or statistically isotropic) directions, it is expected that the Born approximation should give overall similar results as real ray-tracing \citep{breton2020theoretical}.
-In particular, in both cases, we expect $\ev{\kappa} = 0$ (which also implies $\ev{\mu} > 1$ at second order), since photons evenly sample the Universe.
+This is the difference between direction-averaging and source-averaging \citep{kibble2005average,bonvin2015cosmological,kaiser2016bias,breton2021theoretical}.
+When propagating light rays in random (or statistically isotropic) directions, it is expected that the Born approximation should give overall similar results to real ray tracing \citep{breton2021theoretical}.
+In particular, in both cases, we expect $\ev{\kappa} = 0$ (which also implies $\ev{\mu} > 1$ at second order), because photons evenly sample the sky.
 However, when we compute the null geodesics between the observer and sources, it is known that $\ev{\mu} = 1$ \citep{weinberg1976apparent} and $\kappa < 0$.
 Indeed, photons tend to propagate in more under-dense regions between two fixed points for several realisations of the matter density field.

 In \cref{fig:meankappa}, we compute the distortion matrix for a given simulated halo catalogue and estimate the averaged convergence in tomographic redshift bins.